yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 This is where [explanations of the theory](https://www.sciencedirect.com/science/article/pii/S1057521915001477) tend to terminate.
 The offsetting accounts of both Bank and Borrower balance, but Borrower has 81oz of gold to spend and Bank has not had to turn over any gold to Borrower.
 There is still only 100oz of money, but both Bank and Borrower have 81oz of money substitute.

-> “...they create credit and money ex nihilo – extending a loan to the borrower and simultaneously crediting the borrower’s money account"
+> “...they create credit and money ex nihilo – extending a loan to the borrower and simultaneously crediting the borrower’s money account."

 The theory proclaims that this implies Bank has actually created not only credit, but also *money*.
 Notice that everything still balances, and all accounts can be settled, seemingly validating the theory.